 Arshad: I bought a place for her in Bombay.
 A lovely, big place.
 I thought she’s learnt cooking and is making great stuff so let’s open a restaurant.
 I gifted this beautiful place to her on her birthday.
 She looked at it and said ‘I don’t want this.
 I don’t want to run a restaurant.
 I don’t like people.
 I only feed people I like.’
 And I was like ‘Ab iska kya karu main!’
 (Now what do I do with this place!)

 Ajay: We have plans for the whole year.
-Good news is that we already have sold the rights for translation in Vietnamese.
+Good news is that we already have sold the rights for translation of ‘My Kitchen to Yours’ in Vietnamese.
 We will be travelling with the book through literature festivals and through the circuit.
 Maria has plans for other books as well.
 I’m forcing her to write more.

 Maria’s book ‘From My Kitchen to Yours’ in now available in the market.
 You can order it online from Amazon as well.